-“I think the no implementation costs and the flexible contract is a pretty big deal.
+“I think the flexible contract is a pretty big deal.
 And obviously having an Infor Syteline CSI (confidential supervisory information) person there that can help us with stuff is pretty beneficial.”

 Later on in the call he explained why he didn’t want to go with Cube Software:

 “I met with Cube today, and I just know that one’s not gonna work… I met with a sales rep and when I said our processes, she hadn’t even heard of Infor Syteline.”

 29% of customers chose Datarails because it is completely Native Excel

 Finally, Datarails’ patented native Excel platform was the reason that 29% of the companies named for choosing Datarails over the competition.
 This differs from Cube that lacks the full range of Excel flexibility (dynamic formulas and dynamic references) and doesn’t have built in visualization.
 While it is similar to Excel in usability, these shortcomings limit users, especially those who are proficient in Excel.